 The student will be excluded from all clinical activities pending results of the drug screen.
-The student will be required to complete a release directing the company/agency conducting the drug screen test to send the results directly to the Dean of the School of Health and Science.
+The student will be required to complete a release directing the company/agency conducting the drug screen test to send the results directly to the Associate Dean of Nursing.
 The results reported by the company/agency conducting the drug screen are final.